 By Bill Lueders

 Your Right to Know is a monthly column distributed by the Wisconsin Freedom of Information Council (wisfoic.org), a group dedicated to open government.
-Bill Lueders, the editor of The Progressive, is the Council’s president.
+Bill Lueders, editor of The Progressive, is the group’s president.